ymlai87416/CarND-Capstone/report/system_architecture.md

 `/image_color`, `/current_pose`, and `/base_waypoints` topics and publishes the locations to stop for red traffic lights to the `/traffic_waypoint` topic.

 The `/current_pose` topic provides the vehicle's current position, and `/base_waypoints` provides a complete list of waypoints the car will be following.

-You will build both a traffic light detection node and a traffic light classification node.
-Traffic light detection should take place within tl_detector.py, whereas traffic light classification should take place within `../tl_detector/light_classification_model/tl_classfier.py`.
+This ROS node has a traffic light detection node and a traffic light classification node.
+Traffic light detection takes place within tl_detector.py, whereas traffic light classification takes place within `../tl_detector/light_classification_model/tl_classfier.py`.

 ![alt text][image3]